Callonz/Uplotopia/README.md

 ## Upcoming features
 * Uploading files from clipboard.
-* GUI to configure the the values.
+* GUI to configure the values.